 Once the project is sequenced, finalized, and ready for listening, I have a very smooth, easy, and foolproof system for you to audition your master and any revisions remotely via your computer (Mac or PC), or if you have an iOS mobile device (iPhone or iPad).
-I hope this message helps you understand why attended mastering sessions are not offered and may not be best for your project in the long run.
-I’m always happy to do a test master of one song for you before committing to anything.
+It’s very easy for everybody involved to listen remotely and provide feedback.